 DELETE FROM users USING users_staging s WHERE users.id = s.id;

-- Finally, Insert rows from the temporary table to the destination table.
+- Finally, Insert rows from the temporary table to the destination table:

 INSERT INTO users (id, firstname, lastname, updated_at) SELECT id, firstname, lastname, updated_at FROM users_staging s;

-Another drawback is that the query to get updated rows from a MySQL table can affect the performance of your MySQL database.
+Finally, the query used to pull updated rows from a MySQL table can affect the performance of your MySQL database.

-Change Data Capture with Binlog
+3. Change Data Capture with Binlog

 First, set the MySQL config parameters to enable binlog.
 The following is a list of parameters related to binlog:

 log_bin = /file_path/mysql-bin.log

 Parameter binlog_format sets the format how binlog events are stored in the binlog file.
-There are 3 supported formats; STATEMENT, MIXED and ROW.
+There are 3 supported formats: STATEMENT, MIXED and ROW.

-UPDATE SET firstname=’Tom’ WHERE id=293;) Although it saves binlog file size, it has issues when used for replication.
+STATEMENT format saves queries in the binlog files as is (e.g. UPDATE SET firstname=’Tom’ WHERE id=293;).
+Although it saves binlog file size, it has issues when used for replication.

 ROW format saves changed values in the binlog files.
 It increases the binlog file size but ensures data consistency between MySQL and Amazon Redshift. log_bin sets the path where binlog files are stored. expire_logs_days determines how many days binlog files are kept.